UriShX/Jekyll-portfolio/README.md

 Refers to files within the `_layouts` directory, that define the markup for your theme.

   - `portfolio.html` &mdash; The layout for your portfolio.
-Builds your portfolio based on a collection stored in `_portfolio`.
+Builds your portfolio based on a collection stored in `_portfolio`. \
+  This file will only render if a `.md` page with `layout: portfolio` in it's front matter is present

 ### Portfolio